 Assessment

-All Canadian jurisdictions with a comprehensive workplace harassment and violence regime require employers to start by conducting an assessment of the workplace.
-Most legislation limits the assessment to the risk of violence, but Alberta and the federal government also require employers to assess harassment risk factors.
+Most Canadian jurisdictions require employers to start by conducting an assessment of the workplace.
+Most legislation limits the assessment to the risk of violence, but the federal government also requires employers to assess harassment risk factors.
 Assessments of workplace violence may take into factors such as:

 Reassessments may be required periodically or where workplace circumstances change.